 I didn’t like that.
 Specialists and media use birth from the late 1970s to the mid-1980s, as late as 1985, as their characterizing range.

-I’d assumed I had it nailed as a true Gen X. (I knew where my towel was.)
+I’d assumed I had it nailed as a true Gen X.

 23 is a very young age.
 Heaven help me, if a real Doomer actually reads this, by all means, indulge, but don’t overlook the possibility that you ultimately need some cashflow.
 At the very least, get to the job you got every day you can.

-If it suits you to be Anon, power to you.
+If Anon suits you, power to you.

-This post was written with help from Portent’s Content Generator.
 My stake in defining myself as Generation X means something to me, though.

 People let go pretty easy, especially among businesses like websites and billboards for visitors on WordPress.
 I remember when the fantastic Beauty Beyond Bones blog was discussing the ill-fated Fyre festival that was documented in a couple of different movies, including one on Netflix.